vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

 GLBP (Gateway LOAD BALANCING Giao thức)

 - Cisco Proprietary
-- LOAD BALANCES among MULTIPLE ROUTERS within a SINGLE Mạng con
+- LOAD BALANCES among MULTIPLE ROUTERS within a SINGLE Network con
 - An AVG (Active Virtual Gateway) is elected
 - Up to FOUR AVFs (Active Virtual Forwarders) are assigned BY the AVG (the AVG can be an AVF, too)
-- Each AVF acts as the Mặc định Gateway for a portion of the HOSTS in the Mạng con
+- Each AVF acts as the Default Gateway for a portion of the HOSTS in the Network con

 - Multicast IPv4 ADDRESSES :
     - 224.0.0.102